iotaledger/iota-wiki/docs/learn/about-iota/data-transfer.md

 ## Sending a message in IOTA

 Messages are created by so-called clients.
 This can be an IOTA wallet or any other application that is able to generate IOTA messages.
-The client sends those messages to IOTA nodes in order to process them.
+The client sends those messages to an IOTA node in order to process them.

 To make sure that a message is valid and a node knows what to do with the message, the message label created by a client must provide several pieces of informations for the node to be allowed to be processed and to enter the network.